-- 50 Locating industrial activities on the site will provide agglomeration economies19 in that the site is in close proximity to other industrial activities located in Rolleston.
-Also, the site is close to two inland ports and has good access to both rail and road networks. - In 2019, I gave evidence20 on behalf of RIDL in relation to Our Space 2018-2048 Greater Christchurch Settlement Pattern Update.
-This was in response to a Business Development Capacity Assessment Report (BDAC Report)21, which based industrial land future demand on forecast growth in employment in the manufacturing, transport, postal and warehousing and construction sectors and the historic relationship prior to 2016 between employment and land use in these sectors.22 The report concluded that the
+- 4.13 Locating industrial activities on the site will provide agglomeration economies17 in that the site is in close proximity to other industrial activities located in Rolleston (most notably IZone and IPort).
+Also, the site has good access to both rail and road networks. - In 2019, I gave evidence18 on behalf of Rolleston Industrial Developments Limited in relation to Our Space 2018-2048 Greater Christchurch Settlement Pattern Update.
+This was in response to a Business Development Capacity Assessment Report (BDAC Report)19, which based industrial land future demand on forecast growth in employment in the manufacturing, transport, postal and warehousing and construction sectors and the historic relationship prior to 2016 between employment and land use in these sectors.20 The report concluded that the demand for industrial land in Selwyn will not increase significantly reflecting "the ending of the earthquake rebuild and the reduction in demands for inputs to the